Visit the Gibson Factory in Bozeman Montana

 Finishing

-It can be a long, laborious process that takes much time and energy; however, the outcomes are well worth all of the trouble.
+It can be a long, laborious process that takes much time and energy; however, the outcomes are well worth all the trouble.

 Gibson acoustic guitars are known for their impeccable craftsmanship, which is one of the reasons why so many artists choose Gibson to craft their instruments.